UKCloud/openshift-deployment-ansible/services-tenancy/README.md

 Must be ran as cluster admin user if SSO 7.1 templates haven't already been imported

-Must be provided with three keystore with correct keys inside of them Script does some prework to import SSO7.1 images which may error if it has already been done previously
+Must be provided with three keystores with correct keys inside of them Script does some prework to import SSO7.1 images which may error if it has already been done previously

 Usage: